Skip to main content

 • Webcam — Enable video for learners during the session

 Screen sharing and webcam are disabled by default.
-You must enable them in the edit panel if your scenario requires learners to present or be on camera.
+Enable them in the edit panel if your scenario requires it.

 Additional Features